Need Sales Funnel Help? Click Here! >>

 • Products reviews

-• Bundling option or product choices (think: colors, quantities, sizes, etc.)
+• Bundling options or product choices (think colors, quantities, sizes, etc.)

-Now once we get to the digital promotion stage, there are hundreds of ways that you can promote a product.
+Once we get to the digital promotion stage, you can promote a product in hundreds of ways.
 Here are some we like and recommend for our clients...

 Content Marketing

-Content marketing is where you blog and create regular content, posted to your website and/or social media.
-That content would attract an audience from the search engines or social sites, getting you traffic and exposure, ultimately helping you promote your product to the world.
+Content marketing is where you blog and post regular content on your website and social media.
+That content would attract an audience from search engines or social sites, getting you traffic and exposure and ultimately helping you promote your product to the world.

 Paid Advertising